antor44/livestream_video/Audio-Transcription-Firefox/README.md

 - Play any audio or video on a webpage, then click the ```Start Capture``` button on the extension.

 ## Real time transcription with OpenAI-whisper
+We use OpenAI-whisper model to process the audio continuously and send the transcription back to the client.
+We apply a few optimizations on top of OpenAI's implementation to improve performance and run it faster in a real-time manner.
+To this end, we used [faster-whisper](https://github.com/guillaumekln/faster-whisper) which is 4x faster than OpenAI's implementation.

 This Firefox extension allows you to send audio from your browser to a server for transcribing the audio in real time.

 ## Implementation Details